 The cutely nick-named Spiro was mentioned again and again the comments section of my Hair Loss post.
 Its trade name is Aldactone.
 Is spironolactone a safe drug?
 By safe, Ashley’s doctor presumably meant that it not as likely to cause life-threatening liver-damage as the other anti-androgen drug cyproterone (Androcur).

 But spironolactone is not safe.
 It is a synthetic steroidal drug.
-Pseudo-steroids intrude into your body’s normal hormone functioning.
+Pseudo-steroids intrude into your body’s normal hormone functioing.
 They fit crudely (like the wrong key for a lock) into your hormone receptors.
-Spironolactone is just like the pseudo-steroid drugs in the Pill.
+Spironolactone is just like the pseudo-steroid drugs in the pill.
 In fact, spironolactone is very similar to the progestin drospirenone used in Yasmin and Yaz Pills.